mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

     git checkout master
     git checkout -b 1.0.0
     git push origin 1.0.0
-    (or from Github web page, remember to branch from master)
+    (or from GitHub web page, remember to branch from master)

 Branch names must fully match this regexp: `[a-z0-9._]+`.

 ## Adding a new release to an existing branch

 Here is where the magic happens.
-Whenever a new commit is pushed into Github's project branch, a new wrap is generated with an incremented version number.
+Whenever a new commit is pushed into GitHub's project branch, a new wrap is generated with an incremented version number.
 All the old releases remain unaltered.
-New commits are always done via Github merge requests and must be reviewed by someone other than the submitter.
+New commits are always done via GitHub merge requests and must be reviewed by someone other than the submitter.

 Note that your Git repo must *not* contain the subdirectory of the source release.
 That gets added automatically by the service.
 You also must *not* commit any source code from the original tarball into the wrap repository.